Dirang Moloi

-Dirang Moloi (born 28 November 1985) is a Botswana international footballer, who plays for Botswana club Gaborone United in the Botswana Premier League.
+Dirang Moloi (born 28 November 1985) is a Motswana footballer who plays for Botswana club Gaborone United in the Botswana Premier League.

 Career

 Moloi started his senior career 2005 with Notwane FC in Gaborone.
-After four and a half year left Notwane and signed for Mochudi Centre Chiefs.
+After four and a half years, he left Notwane and signed for Mochudi Centre Chiefs.

-In 2010 the midfielder was loaned to Vasco da Gama of the South African Premier Soccer League.
-In April 2011 he returned to his club Mochudi Centre Chiefs.
+In 2010, the midfielder was loaned to Vasco da Gama of the South African Premier Soccer League.
+In April 2011, he returned to his club Mochudi Centre Chiefs.

 In 2017, he signed with Gaborone United in the Botswana Premier League.

 International

 Moloi played in eleven games for the Botswana national football team.